With effect from January 2018

 4.3.3. a National Association that withdraws from or is removed from membership of the FIH shall automatically be deemed to have withdrawn from or to have been removed from membership of the EHF.

 4.4.
-All Members and Adherent Members, as well as all of the EHF’s constituent bodies, officers, employees and appointees (including, without limitation, any person holding any EHF appointment or sitting on a board or committee), and all persons participating in any way in activities controlled and/or sanctioned by the EHF (including, without limitation, any person who is involved in organising and/or participates as an Athlete, umpire, tournament official or team official in any Continental Event), shall be deemed to have agreed and acknowledged that:
+All Members and Adherent Organisations, as well as all of the EHF’s constituent bodies, officers, employees and appointees (including, without limitation, any person holding any EHF appointment or sitting on a board or committee), and all persons participating in any way in activities controlled and/or sanctioned by the EHF (including, without limitation, any person who is involved in organising and/or participates as an Athlete, umpire, tournament official or team official in any Continental Event), shall be deemed to have agreed and acknowledged that:

 4.4.1. subject only to the FIH’s ultimate authority, the EHF has authority over the governance, regulation, and playing of Hockey in Europe;